JumpGateio/JumpGate/resources/docs/1.0/users-social-google.md

 1. Give the project a name you will easily recognize.
 I used `[PROJECT] - Local`.
     1. By this example I mean that I set the name to `<My Project>` and then the environment the key will be for.
 1. Wait a bit for google to finish generating your project.
     1. You will know it is done by clicking on the drop down again.
-If it is a spinning icon, it's still being created.
+If it is not there, it's still being created.
 1. Once it is done click on it.
 1. Click "`Credentials`" on the left hand side.
 1. Click on "`OAuth consent screen`".